In this dialog, you can set registration options for different file types.

-Based on the file type the registration tab will appear containing different options specific to that file type or can not appear at all.
+Based on the file type the registration tab appears containing different options specific to that file type or can not appear at all.
 If a file supports registration, the registration tab can be accessed while viewing the properties of a selected file.

 The following file types can be registered: